Migraine screen filter

 380nm 480nm 580nm 680nm 780nm

-Spectral Filtering
+Spectral filtering

 Filters specific wavelengths across the full visible spectrum, not just color temperature.
-Targets the exact light your eyes are most sensitive to.

-Melanopic Tracking
+Melanopic tracking

-Custom Presets
+Custom presets

 Targeting the